techlahoma/lightning-talks/examples.md

-# Below is a list to of links to great lightning talks from Techlahoma!
+# Below is a List of Links to Great Lightning Talks from Techlahoma!

 <ul>
     <li><a href="https://youtu.be/NDN8sSV61jQ">Promoting Women and Diversity in Tech</a></li>